Rihay66/Project-Heaven/README.md

 [] Cross-platform development environments (Only Windows and Unix/Linux)

-[] Further Optimization
+[] Further Optimizations

+# Documentation
+This project's documentation will be in the works and is expected to be completed by the end of Summer 2024.

+# Contribution
+This project has yet to include contributors, though GitHub issues can be made to highlight needed modifications to the engine.

 # Licensing
 This Project is under the MIT License.

 Additional Information:
 * Games/Software made using the "Heaven-Engine", the "Heaven-Engine"'s license does not apply to the content made with it.
-If this software's shared or static library is included in the content of your software, thus, it is required to include a copyright notice and license statement as part of your documentation.
+If this software's shared or static library is included in the content of your software, so it's required to include a copyright notice and license statement as part of your documentation.

 Additional Restriction:
 * If the software is directly modified, the source code is changed, thus, the modified software will no longer hold the name "Heaven-Engine" nor "Project-Heaven".